sungenchuang7/Cook-Off/README.md

 # Key bindings for this game

 P1's movement is controlled by the 4 arrow keys on the keyboard and P2's W, A, S, D keys (corresponding to up, left, down, right).
 To pick up stuff, press V for P1 and left-click on the mouse for P2.
+To attack, press V for P1 and right-click on the mouse for P2.

 |       | Player 1 | Player2     |
 | :---        |    :----:   |          ---: |